-Our principal sources of revenue include (i) sales of EXPAREL in the United States, (ii) sales of DepoCyt(e) to our commercial partners within the United States and Europe, (iii) royalties based on sales by commercial partners of DepoCyt(e) and (iv) license fees and milestone payments.
+Our principal sources of revenue include (i) sales of EXPAREL in the United States, (ii) sales of DepoCyt(e) to our commercial partners within the United States and Europe and sales of our bupivacaine liposome injectable suspension product for use in animal health indications in the United States, (iii) royalties based on sales by commercial partners of DepoCyt(e) and sales of our bupivacaine liposome injectable suspension product for use in animal health indications product for use in animal health indications and (iv) license fees and milestone payments.
 We recognize revenue when there is persuasive evidence that an arrangement exists, title has passed, collection is reasonably assured and the price is fixed or determinable.